ICroijmans/WineImagery/README.md

 # WineImagery

-This repository so far contains files associated with the wine imagery project.
+This repository contains files associated with the wine imagery project.
 Authors (listed alphabetically) on this project are:
 Artin Arshamian, Asifa Majid, Ilja Croijmans, Laura Speed

+The main article that belongs to this repository is:
+Croijmans, Speed, Arshamian & Majid (accepted).
+Expertise shapes multimodal imagery for wine.
+Cognitive Science (AOP)

 It contains:
 - SPSS datafiles from both experiments, including SPSS syntax, belonging to the manuscript "Expertise shapes multimodal imagery for wine":